The NetMob23 Dataset: A High-resolution Multi-region Service-level Mobile Data Traffic Cartography: Generation methodology

 The traffic dataset folder is organized according to a tree structure, as shown in Fig~\ref{fig:folder_tree}.
 The root is the target urban region, followed by the application name and then the day, with two leaves, \ie text files, for the UL and DL directions, respectively.
 In each text file, one line represents the (normalized) traffic in a given tile of the city, for the corresponding application and date, from midnight to \texttt{23:45} at 15-minute time steps, as shown in Table \ref{tab:traffic_records}.

 More precisely, each line contains the following fields: \begin{itemize} \item \texttt{tile} is the tile identifier used in the GeoJson spatial representation file for the same urban area.
-In the case of the matrix representation of tiles, the position inside the matrix can be retrieved by an integer division and a modulo operation. \item \texttt{t\textsubscript{hh:mm}} is a vector of $96$ values, corresponding to the traffic observed in UL or DL at location \texttt{tile} for the target city, service and day, during all 15-minute time slots, starting from midnight to $23$:$45$. \end{itemize}
+In the case of the matrix representation of tiles, the position inside the matrix can be retrieved by an integer division and a modulo operation. \item \texttt{t\textsubscript{hh:mm}} is a vector of 96 values, corresponding to the traffic observed in UL or DL at location tile for the target city, service, and day, during all 15-minute time slots, starting from midnight to $23$:$45$.
+Due to daylight saving time in France on March 31, 2019, between $02$:$00$ and $03$:$00$, these traffic records have $92$ columns.
+Therefore, the first eight columns cover the period from $00$:$00$ to $01$:$45$, and the ninth column corresponds to $03$:$00$. \end{itemize}